dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 #### Fixed-size buffer element access

 For a fixed-size buffer element access, the *primary_no_array_creation_expression* of the *element_access* must be a variable or value of a fixed-size buffer type.
 Furthermore, the *argument_list* of a fixed-size buffer element access is not allowed to contain named arguments.
-The *argument_list* must contain a single expression, and the expression must be of type `int`, or must be implicitly convertible to `int`.
+The *argument_list* must contain a single expression, and the expression must be
+- either of type `int`, or
+- must be implicitly convertible to `int`, or
+- must be of type ```System.Index```.

 The expression denotes a zero-based index of the element in the fixed-size buffer.

 If *primary_no_array_creation_expression* is a variable, result of evaluating a fixed-size buffer element access is result of accessing element of a ```System.Span<T>``` returned by *AsSpan* method at the specified position.